-and Peter Boyle.
-Boyle is Marvin Lucas, who recruits Bill McKay (Redford) to run for the U.S. Senate seat in California against incumbent Republican Crocker Jarmon.
-McKay is a lawyer and left-wing legal activist who happens to be the son of popular former governor John J. McKay (Melvyn Douglas).
-Bill McKay is reluctant to run a campaign that would force him to abandon his principles, but Lucas reassures him that he won't have to abandon his principles because he doesn't have a shot at winning—Lucas even goes so far as to write the promise "YOU LOSE" on a matchbook.
+Political campaign specialist Marvin Lucas (Boyle) recruits Bill McKay (Redford) to run for a U.S. Senate seat in California as a Democrat against incumbent Republican Crocker Jarmon (Don Porter).
+Bill is a lawyer and left-wing legal activist who happens to be the son of popular former governor John J. McKay (Melvyn Douglas).
+Bill is reluctant to run a campaign that would force him to abandon his principles, but Lucas reassures him that he won't have to abandon his principles because he doesn't have a shot at winning—Lucas even goes so far as to write the promise "YOU LOSE" on a matchbook.
 Since Bill doesn't have a prayer, he can say what he wants and raise awareness of liberal issues.

-is a trenchant political satire that is as relevant today as it was when it was released back in The Seventies
+The Candidate is a trenchant political satire that is as relevant today as it was when it was released back in The '70s.

 - Attack of the Political Ad: Late in the campaign, a clearly panicking Crocker Jarmon relases a negative ad lampooning Bill's inexperience, portraying him as a schoolboy standing on a literal soapbox.

-- Call Back: On Election Day, when it's clear Bill actually might win, and after he's made a lot of compromises, he finds Marvin's matchbook with "YOU LOSE" written on it.
+- Call-Back: The night before Election Day, when it's clear Bill actually might win, and after he's made a lot of compromises, he finds Marvin's matchbook with "YOU LOSE" written on it.

 - The Cameo:

 - Natalie Wood As Herself, an admirer of Bill McKay.
 See Celebrity Paradox below.

 - Various websites say that Groucho Marx has an uncredited walk-on cameo in this film but there's no hard evidence to that effect.